powerofknowing/adfsec/adf-security-baseline.md

 *  Use Azure Policy to put restrictions on the type of resources that can be created in subscription(s).

 ### 6.6: Monitor for unapproved software applications within compute resources
-* If running Integration Runtime in an Azure Virtual Machine (VM), leverage Azure Virtual Machine Inventory to automate the collection of information about all software on Virtual Machines.
+* IF running IR in Azure VM, leverage Azure Virtual Machine Inventory to automate the collection of information about all software on Virtual Machines.

 ### 6.7: Remove unapproved Azure resources and software applications
 * If running Integration Runtime in an Azure Virtual Machine, Azure Automation provides complete control during deployment, operations, and decommissioning of workloads and resources.
 * Change Tracking can be used to identify all software installed on Virtual Machines.

 ### 6.8: Use only approved applications
-* If running Integration Runtime in an Azure Virtual Machine (VM), use Azure Security Center Adaptive Application Controls to ensure that only authorized software executes and all unauthorized software is blocked from executing on VMs.
+* IF running IR in Azure VM, use Azure Security Center Adaptive Application Controls to ensure that only authorized software executes and all unauthorized software is blocked from executing on VMs.

 ### 6.9: Use only approved Azure services
 * Use Azure Policy to put restrictions on the type of resources that can be created in customer subscription(s) using the following built-in policy definitions: (Not) allowed resource types

 ### 6.10: Maintain an inventory of approved software titles
-* If running Integration Runtime in an Azure Virtual Machine (VM), adaptive application control from Azure Security Center can be used to help control which applications can run on Azure and non-Azure machines (Windows and Linux).
+* IF running IR in Azure VM, adaptive application control from Azure Security Center can be used to help control which applications can run on Azure and non-Azure machines (Windows and Linux).

 ### 6.11: Limit users' ability to interact with Azure Resource Manager
 * Configure Azure Conditional Access to limit users' ability to interact with Azure Resource Manager by configuring "Block access" for the "Microsoft Azure Management" App.